 Brief Description – How Bail Works

-The average bail in our Los Angeles area is generally over $20,000, and often $50,000 or more.
+When this page was originally published back in 2014, the average bail in our Los Angeles area was generally over $20,000, and often $50,000 or more.
 Depending on the amount of the bail, the cheapest and best method of arranging bail is to pay the entire bail amount, without a bail bondsman.
 As long as the defendant shows up to all their court appearances, the bail money will be returned after the case is resolved.
 If there are no funds available to self pay the bail, a bondsman can be used for an unrecoverable amount of around 10%.
 Many times I can get this reduced to 8%.
 This can make a big difference.
 For example, if the total bail is $50,000, the arrestee would typically pay the bondsman $5000.
 At 8%, the payment is reduced to $4,000.
 Whether the payment is $5,000, or $4,000, it is not refunded at the end of the case.
 Before running to the bank or getting out your checkbook, please remember my best advice and, be patient.
 I know this is very difficult, but patience will win the day and often save lots of money!
 Contact me today for a free preliminary consultation.

 Can Bail Be Reduced?